You are here

 Jake is interested in how the structure and function of plant communities and ecosystems might respond to global environmental change, including atmospheric chemistry, climate change, and biological invasions.
 His research spans temperate and tropical grasslands and savannas, temperate woodlands, deciduous forest, and sub-boreal peatlands.
 His recent experience as a science administrator at the National Science Foundation underscored the need to foster large-scale science initiatives such as the USA-NPN.
 As its first Executive Director, Jake’s vision for USA-NPN is “to develop a continental-scale instrument for integrative assessment of global change that simultaneously serves as an outreach and educational platform for citizens and educators.”

-Theresa Crimmins assumed the role of Assistant Director in August, 2015.
-For nearly seven years prior to this, she served as the USA-NPN’s Partnerships & Outreach Coordinator.
+Theresa has served in various roles with the USA-NPN nearly since its inception.
 Theresa works enthusiastically to support involvement in Nature’s Notebook, the growth and use of phenology data and resources curated by the USA-NPN, and a broader appreciation of phenology among scientists and non-scientists alike.

 Theresa obtained a B.S. in biology and an M.A. in geography from Western Michigan University and a Ph.D. in natural resources from the University of Arizona.
 She currently serves on the editorial board for Ecosphere.
 Theresa was selected as a Distinguished Alumnus of Western Michigan University in 2018.
 Her research interests encompass plant response to global change, spatial analysis, and engaging citizen scientists of all ages in scientific discovery.

-LoriAnne holds a B.A. in Environmental Studies from Shippensburg University in Pennsylvania and a M.A. in Environmental Science and Environmental Education from Prescott College in Arizona.
-She has led workshops on leadership development, Wilderness First Aid, outdoor adventure safety, and risk management.
-Her areas of expertise include youth development, program and curriculum development, and environmental education.
-Current Board service includes President of the Arizona Association for Environmental Education and founding board member and Statewide Coordinator of the Arizona Master Naturalist Association.
+LoriAnne holds a B.A. in Environmental Studies from Shippensburg University of Pennsylvania and a M.A. in Environmental Science and Environmental Education from Prescott College in Arizona.
+She serves as President of the Arizona Association for Environmental Education and Executive Director of the Arizona Master Naturalist Association.

 Ellen Denny coordinates the development of the USA-NPN protocols for the collection of standardized ground-based plant and animal phenology observations across the nation.
 She also serves as a scientific data manager for the National Phenology Database, and as a global liason, helping to advise developing national phenology networks around the world, and working towards global integration of phenology data.